-Spotlight ornament in Medumos
+Spotlight decoration in Medumos

 Information and photos prepared by the First World War Museum in Medumos.